 During the development of the Biodiversity Indicator Framework several gaps were identified that were considered important for biodiversity monitoring and reporting.
-These gaps include how healthy is Victoria's soil, how connected is Victoria's landscape, how diverse are habitat patches across Victoria, how will Victoria's flora and fauna respond to climate change, and how cultural flows and cultural watering by Traditional Owners support Victoria's flora and fauna?
+These gaps include how healthy is Victoria's soil, how connected is Victoria's landscape, how diverse are habitat patches across Victoria, and how will Victoria's flora and fauna respond to climate change?
 Indicators to report on these gaps are currently being investigated or developed and will be incorporated into future updated versions of the Biodiversity Indicator Framework when and where data becomes available.
 More broadly, the indicator set in the Biodiversity Indicator Framework will be regularly reviewed, to ensure that indicators are still relevant and meaningful, to replace indicators as required, and to update indicators as new data and/or analyses become available.
 This includes updating indicators, so they are more representative of Victoria's environments, by including more data collected from marine and freshwater ecosystems.